FHIR-Tech/FHIRAI/docs/CURSOR_AI_RULES.md

 ---

 **Remember**: Always follow the established patterns và maintain consistency across the codebase.
-When in doubt, refer to existing implementations trong the project.
+When in doubt, refer to existing implementations trong the project. **Document everything** and maintain comprehensive audit trails for all changes.